khaedzi/Reading-Nots201/class-01.md

-# Introductory HTML and JavaScript
+# Introductory HTML , css and JavaScript
 ## What is HTML :
 HTML stands for Hyper Text Markup Language.
 HTML is the standard markup language for creating Web pages.